Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 The Awareness of Being a Slow-Mo Traveler

 There’s an undeniable voyage in being the tortoise among hares.
-How about if one day you are: Although the rest of your tour group scurries like hyperactive squirrels trying to check off Paris, London, and Berlin, you’re lazily lounging in a Parisian café, perfecting your existentialist stare.
+Picture this: While the rest of your tour group scurries like hyperactive squirrels trying to check off Paris, London, and Berlin, you’re lazily lounging in a Parisian café, perfecting your existentialist stare.

 - Join the “I Missed My Flight Because I Was Napping” club